 Form field data as mentioned can be captured in one of two ways:

 - Through some event data if you are sending form field data to GA

 - In the URL if your form is using a GET request instead of a POST

 POST is always the preferred method of submitting forms.
 If your developers have used a GET request to send form data then this will end up as part of the URL and get captured in your page reports.
 Ask your developer to change your form if this is the case.
 Typically you can just update the form method to POST instead of GET to make this change.

 To view the data your users are searching navigate to your Behavior Report > Site Search > Search Terms.
 You can then use the same steps we used for the All Pages report to unearth those gremlins.

 Data Import allows dimension widening in your reports.
-Through this process you can add additional product or user information to your reports through a custom upload.
+Through this process, you can add an additional product or user information to your reports through a custom upload.
 This can be done through the Google Analytics interface or by a web app.
 Make sure you’re not uploading anything you shouldn’t be in regards to your customer data.
 Some more info on Data Import can be found here.

 Data will most likely be uploaded against Custom Dimensions when using this feature but you’ll need to work with your analytics team to identify where these are.
 You can also check the Data Import Interface in the admin section of Google Analytics to see where you are uploading data to and then check these reports.
 Use similar searches like before to find PII.

 There are numerous features that we can leverage in GA and it’s important that we check at least the most popular for any PII.
 We recommend that for each of the following areas you either manually search for PII using the interface or alternatively you could create an automated report using the Google Sheets add on and run some logic over the resulting data.